 Knowing the vocabulary is a first step.
 Using a tool like the Aroma Wheel is also helpful.
 This visual tool moves from broad categories in the middle to more refined descriptors on the outside.
 The vocabulary used to describe wine aromas and flavors can be daunting to say the least as it seems to be ever-expanding as people try to make things more complicated or 'sophisticated'.

 Aroma sample lineups are useful to connect descriptors to perception.
 These are prepared using fresh ingredients and/or aroma essences: prepare each aroma sample in a separate wine glass, label, and organize by category on the tasting bench (fruit with fruit, etc.; the more is not always better as your senses my get confused or tired).
-This allows taster to become accustom to a certain aroma on its own before applying them to the wines on hand at a tasting.
+This allows taster to become accustomed to a certain aroma on its own before applying them to the wines on hand at a tasting.
 For example, a Sauvignon Blanc wine tasting can have aroma samples such as bell pepper, fresh grass, lime, and passion fruit.

 Having other people's opinions is always helpful.
 They don't have to be wine experts, just a group of friends that all have a common love of wine.
 I can't remember how many times I've been evaluating wines and didn't even notice a certain aspect until someone else mentioned it!